asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 pageid: 32375195
 ---

-!!! warning
+/// warning
 WORK IN PROGRESS

-[//]: # (end-warning)
+///

 At this stage in development, a resolver has been implemented, and backend support for NAPTR and SRV have been added.
 However, there are no users of NAPTR or (the new) SRV in Asterisk.
 The first user of them will be res_pjsip.so.
 In writing tests for res_pjsip, RFC 3263 will be the model for how SIP servers are to be located.

-!!! info ""
+/// note
 For all of the following tests, we're assuming a scenario where the Asterisk testsuite is being used.
 Because of this, Asterisk and whatever remote endpoint is being looked up will reside on the same machine.
 Some of the processes in RFC 3263 require using port 5060 and 5061 as default ports for outbound lookups, so all of these tests should have SIP run on non-standard ports to avoid Asterisk sending requests to itself.

-[//]: # (end-info)
+///

 SRV Tests
 =========